tonykjin/custom-store/README.md

 # SHOPPING-CART
-A full stack shopping cart app with React, Node, and MySql
+A full stack shopping cart app with React, Node, and MySql.
+This repository was a re-base from a previous project that I had started.

 **DISCLAIMER** : this is not a real e-commerce site.
 This site is for demonstration purposes only and the products listed will not be delivered.
 Additionally, for your own security, please do not put any of your real information at checkout.